timopruesse/machine_setup/README.md

 - all tasks run in parallel by default
 - `dependsOn` can be set for tasks to make them wait for other tasks

+### 2.1.0

+- conditional tasks
+  - add the ability to add requirements for a task, e.g. only run if a certain file doesn't exist